MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 ### 11.11 Age Ratings

 You must obtain an age rating for your product when you submit it in Partner Center.
-You are responsible for accurately completing the rating questionnaire to obtain the appropriate rating.
+You are responsible for accurately completing the International Age Rate Coalition (IARC) rating questionnaire during submission to obtain the appropriate rating.

 **11.11.3**